Earthbound (Space: 1999)

-"Earthbound" is the fourteenth episode of the first series of Space: 1999.
+"Earthbound" is the 22nd episode of the first series of Space: 1999.
 The screenplay was written by Anthony Terpiloff; the director was Charles Crichton.
 The final shooting script is undated.
 Live-action filming took place Friday 15 March 1974 through Monday 1 April 1974.

+The episode first aired in Australia on 25 August 1975.
+In the UK, it was first broadcast on 4 December 1975.

 Plot

 A spacecraft is approaching Moonbase Alpha.
 With no reply to hails, Commander Koenig orders the Eagle squadron to intercept.
 Suddenly the craft dives towards the lunar surface.
 Its retrorockets fire late and it soft-impacts near Alpha.

 Docking with the damaged craft, an Eagle party led by Koenig and Dr Russell discover that it contains six immobile humanoids in transparent pods.
 The aliens show no metabolic activity, leading the Alphans to presume they have been killed.
 When Russell breaks the seal on one of the pods, an energy discharge incinerates its occupant.
 The aliens, revealed to have been in stasis, leave their pods and surround the Alphans.
 Koenig and Russell apologise, and the aliens accept that the death was an accident and guide the Alphans in a funerary ritual.

 Monitoring from Alpha is Simmonds, the World Space Commissioner who was stranded on the Moon when it broke out of Earth orbit.
 Unwilling to accept his new life, Simmonds has insisted the Alphans use every means at their disposal to get back to Earth.

 The aliens are Kaldorians, an ancient and pacifistic race.
 When their planet was dying, their people dispatched survival ships to other habitable worlds.
 This party were bound for Earth and have been travelling for 350 years.
 Their ship was programmed to orbit the Moon to allow them to wake before landing on Earth.
 However, the Moon's departure from the Solar System caused them to crash.
 If they are welcome on Earth, they will settle there; if not, they will kill themselves.